School of Business and Management of Technology of BSU: School of Business of BSU's International cooperation

-International cooperation is one of the chief aim of the School activities.
-For more than 15 years of successful work the School has developed mutually beneficial relations with manifold foreign universities and business schools.
+International cooperation is one of the stated aims of the School.
+For more than 15 years the School has developed relations with numerous foreign universities and business schools.

 The first educational project for the School Program in Economics and Management of Technology was the result of successful realization of international project in co-operation with the Economics Institute of University of Colorado Boulder, USA.
 The joint cooperation with American colleagues, supported for this project through the Eurasia Foundation, favoured the creation of the first Master's level business education that corresponded to the international standards both in form and content and had great potential for its self-support.
 The program made it possible to get an American master's degree.

 Cooperation with Kingston University, UK, as part of a regional cooperation project (REAP) provided new opportunities for training teachers, developing new courses and preparing instructional materials in business subjects.